You are currently browsing the monthly archive for June 2011.

 I first read The Day of the Triffids in early high school, and I’m fairly sure that it’s the first apocalyptic/post-apocalyptic novel I ever read – and therefore the catalyst for my long-running interest in the genre, as both a reader and a writer.
-It’s highly regarded as a classic of science fiction, and easily his most well-known book.
-(I recall preferring The Kraken Wakes, but we’ll see when I re-read that one.)
+It’s highly regarded as a classic of science fiction, and easily John Wyndham’s most well-known book.
+I recall preferring The Kraken Wakes, but we’ll see when I re-read that one.

 “I’m damned ashamed of myself.
 I’m not a bit like that, really – like you found me, I mean.
 In fact, I’m reasonably self-reliant, though you might not think it.
 But somehow the whole thing had got too big for me.
 What has happened is bad enough, but the awful prospect suddenly seemed too much to bear, and I panicked.
 I began to think that perhaps I was the only person left in the whole world who could see.
 It got me down, and all at once I was frightened and silly, I cracked, and I howled like a girl in a Victorian melodrama.
 I’d never, ever have believed it of me.”